ArthurDevOps/Debian10Webserver/README.md

 ./setupLocalhost.sh
 ```

 Now change the `server_hostname` variable in`vars/main.yml`to your given hostname and run `./setupSudoServer.sh` to install sudo privilage for the local user.
 This step is necessary so permissions for executing the packages inside the next playbook are configured correctly.
+On `BECOME password:` prompt, enter the **root** user password.

 After success run

 ```
 ansible-playbook -i hosts -K playbook.yml
 ```

+ On `BECOME password:` prompt, enter the **local** user password.

 The server should now be able to deploy a docker container running on port 3000 and be accessible from outside over the hostname.